-During the first week in October we held celebrations to mark our own 20th Anniversary and the 50th Anniversary of Riding for the Disabled Association.
+During the first week of October 2019 we held celebrations to mark our own 20th Anniversary and the 50th Anniversary of Riding for the Disabled Association.
 All clients received a certificate and a medal or rosette and a cake topped with the RDA 50th Anniversary logo.

 During the Coronavirus outbreak we are unfortunately unable to offer our sessions.
 This means we have no income but we still have to pay the rent for our premises and to look after our three horses.
 We need your help so that we can continue to offer this valuable service.
 Please support our cause and buy tickets via Forest Lottery.

 Our clients pay a fee each time they drive which helps to meet our basic running costs.
 All other costs have to be met through fund raising activities.
 These include;

-- Last year, 2019, we held three coffee mornings.
+- During 2019 we held three coffee mornings.
 Two at the Armoury Hall, Newnham and another at our base Chaxhill House.
 All of which were very successful.